 What does sound leadership & management look like in the big picture?
 How are we doing?
+Evidence (How do you know?)
 LM1 Our program has goals that are aligned with our mission.
 1 2 3 4 LM2 We regularly review those goals against progress, and are flexible enough to recalibrate as needed.
 1 2 3 4 LM3 We have strong financial management that supports our program's goals.
 1 2 3 4 LM4 We have a plan for long-term financial sustainability.
 1 2 3 4 LM5 We seek and nurture mutually beneficial community partnerships.
 1 2 3 4